 Retirement moves are authorized to a home of selection.
 Your home of selection may be anywhere in the continental United States, and that move will be covered up to the usual weight limit, based on rank and dependency status.

 Members may also choose an OCONUS location, but will be responsible for costs that exceed the cost of a CONUS location.
 That amount is determined by calculating the cost of transporting your entire weight allowance to the farthest possible location from your last duty station but still within the 48 contiguous United States.
+One retiree talks about how it works in this article: Expat Retiree Profile: Early Retirement in New Zealand (With Kids).

 You may schedule this move as soon as you have retirement orders, or wait up to one year after retirement.
 Extension to the one year limit may be granted for specific situations.
 Each branch handles extensions a little differently, but generally extensions are authorized for: